-Seven simple tips and strategies for saying on track and committed to your health goals over the busy holiday season.
-Written in partnership with Lorissa’s Kitchen.
+Seven simple tips and strategies for staying on track and committed to your health goals over the busy holiday season.

 To help you stay on track with your wellness goals, I’ve come up with a list of my seven best strategies for staying healthy and reducing stress over this wonderful (and hectic!) time of year.